ryancolorcafe/ryandevelops/_blog_posts/2022-11-15-upgrading-react-testing-librarys-user-event-to-version-14.md

 # How to upgrade

-Upgrade the package by running:
+Upgrade the package with yarn by running: `yarn upgrade @testing-library/user-event`

-{% highlight shell %}
-yarn upgrade @testing-library/user-event
-{% endhighlight %}

-or:

-{% highlight shell %}
-npm update @testing-library/user-event
-{% endhighlight %}
+Or upgrade via npm: `npm update @testing-library/user-event`

 The first thing I'd do after upgrading is to run your tests to get an idea of how much work you have ahead of you:

-{% highlight shell %}
-yarn test
-{% endhighlight %}

-or:

-{% highlight shell %}
-npm test
-{% endhighlight %}
+`yarn test` or `npm test`

 In my case, after upgrading I had about 18% of tests failing.
 Most tests should pass because calling `userEvent` directly calls the new `setup` API under the hood.
 This call to `setup` behind the scenes was included specifically to help make the transition to version 14 easier.
 I'll show you how we should use `setup` going forward.